alanorwick/mosaic/README.md

 Kapi (pronnounced '*Kahpee*', short for Kubernetes API), lives INSIDE your cluster.
 It's the Flask backend that the frontend uses to talk to your cluster.

 Note that **kapi does not use kubectl** to talk to your cluster; it uses the official python client.
-All "Game Plan" kubectl commands displayed in the frontend

 We'll be publishing [K8Kat](https://github.com/nectar-cs/kapi). - the brains behind MOSAIC - as a standalone library so check that out too.